wassupluke/Launcher/docs/settings.md

 Launches any app that matches user keyboard input when no other apps match.

 As you type inside the app drawer, the app narrows down the list of apps shown based on the app title matching your text input.
-For example, if you type, `a`, the app list narrows to any apps with a title containing the letter `a`.
-Continuing the example, if you then follow your `a` with the letter `m`, the list now shows only apps containing the letter combination `am` in that order.
-If the only app matching this combination was, for example, `Amazon`, simply typing `am` in the app drawer would immediately launch the `Amazon` app for you.
+With the 'launch search results' setting, once only one matching app remains, it is launched immediately.
+Usually it suffices to type two or three characters the single out the desired app.

-This feature becomes more powerful when combined with [renaming](https://github.com/wassupluke/Launcher/wiki/Launcher-Settings/_edit#additional-settings) apps, effectively letting you define custom app names that could be considered 'aliases' or shortcuts.
-For instance, if you wanted to "bind" the keyboard input `gh` to open your `GitHub` app, you could rename `GitHub` to `GitHub gh`, `gh GitHub`, or simply `gh`.
+This feature becomes more powerful when combined with [renaming](#additional-settings) apps, effectively letting you define custom app names that could be considered 'aliases' or shortcuts.
+For instance, if you want the keyboard input `gh` to open your `GitHub` app, you could rename `GitHub` to `GitHub gh`, `gh GitHub`, or simply `gh`.
 Assuming no other installed apps have the `gh` combination of letters in them, opening the app drawer and typing `gh` would immediately launch your `GitHub` app.

 Press space to temporarily disable this feature and allow text entry without prematurely launching an app.
-Useful when combined with the [Search the web](https://github.com/wassupluke/Launcher/wiki/Launcher-Settings/_edit#search-the-web) feature.
+Useful when combined with the [Search the web](#search-the-web) feature.

 **type:**&nbsp;`toggle`